Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

-In the second step, we study the tail behavior and perform uncertainty quantification through an MCMC algorithm on the reduced model space deduced from the ECM-based modal estimates.
-The likelihood and priors in \eqref{eq:g-hem_lik-priors} corresponding to the stochastic search HEM \citep{de2026} enable closed-form full conditional distributions, which can be further utilized to deduce an efficient Gibbs sampler, along with an MH-step to address model selection.
-Although a preliminary level of model reduction is performed in the ECM step, we incorporate this additional step of model uncertainty on the reduced model space to allow dropping of any potential false positives/signals.
-Moreover, the flexibility in tail is induced through a discrete uniform prior on the shape parameter $\eta$, as indicated in \eqref{eq:g-hem_lik-priors}.
+In the second step, we study the tail behavior and perform uncertainty quantification through an MCMC algorithm on the ECM-guided model space deduced from the ECM-based modal estimates.
+The likelihood and priors in \eqref{eq:g-htem_lik-priors} corresponding to the stochastic search HTEM enable closed-form full conditional distributions, which can be further utilized to deduce an efficient Gibbs sampler, along with an MH-step to address model selection.
+Although a preliminary level of model space reduction is performed in the ECM step, we incorporate this additional step of model uncertainty on the ECM-guided model space to allow dropping of any potential false positives/signals.
+Moreover, unlike in the ECM step, we put a Bernoulli prior on the error distribution indicator $\alpha$, and discrete uniform priors on the tail heaviness parameter $\eta$, with separate supports conditional on $\alpha$, as indicated in \eqref{eq:g-htem_lik-priors}.
+This prior specification induces flexibility in tail behavior through seamless adaptivity between the component error distributions (determined by $\alpha$) as well as different degrees of tail thickness (regulated by $\eta$) within each component.
+The resulting conditional distributions for posterior computation are stated as follows: